It’s been a long time coming.

 For you as a digital marketer, it is not so much that Chrome is deprecating the third-party cookie as what they are replacing this technology with—see the section above about the new APIs.
 But the most essential part of the latter is understanding the Google products you have or want to keep using:

 So, hone in on how Google’s web analytics and advertising products fit into this new “privacy-friendly” browser ecosystem.
 Do so by becoming friends with GA4 and staying on top of Consent Mode v2.
-This is a good starting point, at least if you want to continue understanding the accuracy of your web analytics, the efficiency of your ads, and how to optimize the latter when we all move into this new Chrome experience.
+This is a good starting point, at least if you want to continue understanding the accuracy of your web analytics, the efficiency of your ads, and how to optimize the latter when we move into this new Chrome experience.

 In parallel, it is also wise to get comfortable with the concept of first-party data and how to set up your durable first-party data strategy.
 Looking for ways to diversify your ad strategy by, for example, exploring new independent options for contextual advertising, like this one from Kobler, is also advisable.